yeyebbc/meeye-releases/README.md

 ### OneDrive Shared Link

 If you prefer this way, [here is the link](https://1drv.ms/f/c/dc6bae0a0009378c/Eow3CQAKrmsggNwn6gQAAAABQhLORX2toS1y1cUXGKodJw?e=Czcdsq).
-I will keep them available as long as I am still subscribing Office 365 (which now called Microsoft Copilot 365).
+I will keep them available as long as I am still subscribing Microsoft Office 365.

 ## Explanation on licenses